plone/plone.recipe.zope2instance/README.txt

 Options
 -------

-zope2-location
-  The path where Zope 2 is installed.
-If you are also using the plone.recipe.zope2install recipe, and you have that configured as a part called 'zope2' prior to the zope2instance part, you can use ${zope2:location}
-  for this parameter.

 zope-conf
   A relative or absolute path to a zope.conf file.
 If this is not given, a zope.conf will be generated based on the the options below.

-repozo
-  The path to the repozo.py backup script.
-A wrapper for this will be generated in bin/repozo, which sets up the appropriate environment for running this.
-Defaults to "${zope2-location}/utilities/ZODBTools/repozo.py".
-  Set this to an empty value if you do not want this script to be generated.

 The following options all affect the generated zope.conf: